azurecurve/azrcrv-add-twitter-cards/readme.txt

 == Changelog ==
 Changes and feature additions for the Add Twitter Cards plugin:
+= 1.0.2 =
+* Fix bug with Twitter Card on non-singular pages.
+* Fix bug with text domain on addition of menu and rebuild pot.
 = 1.0.1 =
 * Update azurecurve menu for easier maintenance.
 * Move require of azurecurve menu below security check.